 In Italy the most similar recipes to Loukoumades are the Neapolitan Struffoli, little deep-fried balls garnished with honey syrup and candies, typical of the Carnival and Christmas festivities.

 To prepare the Loukoumades to perfection, you need to follow some steps accurately.
 Here some useful tips:

 FRYING OIL - It is possible to use any kind of vegetable oil you prefer.
 Personally I think that the sesame oil is the best choice.
 You want to maintain the temperature of the oil between 340 and 350° F (170 to 177° C).
 If it is your first time, prepare a little more Lokumades mixture, and test different frying times and temperatures to understand how much to cook the puffs.

-HONEY – The most traditional honey to make Loukoumades is Thyme honey.
-I prefer to soak the donuts into a syrup made with half honey and half honey, but some chefs go directly with the garnishing with pure honey.
+HONEY - The most traditional honey to make Loukoumades is Thyme honey.
+I prefer to soak the donuts into a syrup made with half honey and half water, but some chefs go directly with the garnishing with pure honey.

 GARNISH - Besides the honey, it is common garnish Loukoumades with toasted sesame seeds, or chopped walnuts: I love to use both of them!

 SERVING - Loukoumades give their best just fried and garnished, so fry them and serve as soon as possible!